MOTOR: Learning ID-free Item Representation with Token Crossing for Embedding-based Multimodal Recommendation: Methodology

 \subsection{Discretized Token Learning}

-The initial textual and visual information of items can be compressed into specific feature vectors $F^t$ and $F^v$ using various text encoders~\cite{bert,GPT2,sentencebert,T5} and visual encoders~\cite{VGG,resnet,vit}, respectively.
-Within the MOTOR framework, we do not rely on specific encoders, nor do we require semantic alignment between image features and text features such as CLIP~\cite{CLIP}.
+The initial textual and visual information of items can be encoded into specific feature vectors $F^t$ and $F^v$.
+Text features can be obtained with text encoders~\cite{bert,GPT2,sentencebert,T5}, and visual features can be obtained with visual encoders~\cite{VGG,resnet,vit,CLIP}.
+Within the MOTOR framework, we do not rely on specific encoders.

-Next, based on Product Quantization~\cite{PQ}, we consider mapping the modal features into discretized tokens.
+We consider mapping the modal features into discretized tokens.
 Taking the visual feature $F^v$ as an example, a similar approach is applied to the text feature $F^t$.
-We begin by partitioning each visual feature vector $F^v \in \mathbb{R}^{N \times d_v}$ into $D$ subvectors, each of dimensionality $N \times \frac{d_v}{D}$.
+We begin by partitioning visual feature $F^v \in \mathbb{R}^{N \times d_v}$ into $D$ subvectors, each of dimensionality $N \times \frac{d_v}{D}$.
 This can be expressed as: